Cranberry Bread Recipe

 • Seeds: For a different kind of crunch, swap out the nuts for seeds like sunflower seeds, pepitas, sesame seeds, or poppy seeds.

-• Spicy bread: Heat it up for those who like spicy food.
+• Spicy bread: Ideal for those who enjoy spicy food.
 Add some red pepper flakes to the mix.

-• Other spices: Sprinkle in some more spices like ginger, cloves, cardamom, and allspice.
+• Other spices: Add more spices like ginger, cloves, cardamom, and allspice.

 • Sauce it up: Top it with some of my delicious and tangy cranberry sauce.

-• Add chocolate: Add dark chocolate, milk chocolate, even caramel chips.
+• Add chocolate: Add dark chocolate, milk chocolate, or even caramel chips.

 • Glaze it: Orange zest glaze is the perfect combination.
 Also, you can make the lemon or vanilla-based glaze.